 For students to be good at note-taking, they need practice and ways to use the notes for active studying and test preparation.
 Here are some ideas:

-• Have students make a poster or visual to compare the note-taking process to building something else (e.g., a house, ice cream cone, etc.) and ask them to identify all the steps in the process.
+- Have your students make a poster or visual to compare the note-taking process to building something else (e.g., a house, ice cream cone, etc.) and ask them to identify all the steps in the process.

-• Give directions on how to do something, e.g., make a peanut butter and jelly sandwich or paper airplane or play a game (the more fun or silly, the better), and have students take focused notes as you or another person gives the instructions.
+- Give directions on how to do something (or have a volunteer student give the directions), e.g., how to make a peanut butter and jelly sandwich, ice cream, an origami crane, or a paper airplane, or how to play a game (the funner or sillier the better), and have your students take focused notes as you (or another student) give the instructions.
 Then see if you can all follow the notes!

-• Assign students to research something they are interested in, take notes during their research, and then use their notes to share with the class what they learned.
+- Assign your students to research something they are interested in, take notes during their research, and then use their notes to share with the class what they learned.

 5. Provide Students with Focused Note-Taking Support: